NullTale/UnityEventBus/README.md

 // OnEnable will subscribe to the unit and start to listen messages
 // same as UnitHP : EventListener<UnitEvent>
-public class UnitHP : ListenerBase,
+public class UnitHP : Subscriber,
                       IListener<IEvent<UnitEvent>>
 {
     public int HP = 2;